microsoft/terminal/README.md

 # TL;DR
 Just want to download the Windows Terminal?
-Get the [new Temrinal FREE in the Windows Store](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701) now!
+Get the [new Terminal FREE in the Windows Store](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701) now!
 It'll automatically be updated with new features they are released.

 # Welcome\!
 #### This repository contains the source code for: